How to talk to a friend who is feeling suicidal

 Before you read this, please ensure you have read the earlier points in the article too.

-• Ask them if they have planned how they would hurt themselves, and remove access to any means of suicide or self harm
+• Ask them if they have planned how they might hurt themselves, and remove access to any means of suicide or self harm

-• Ask them if they are attending a mental health service, and ask for the contact details of their team
+• If they are attending a mental health service, ask them for the contact details of their team

-• Contact emergency services immediately by ringing 999 or 112, or accompany them to the nearest A&E department
+• If the person has acted or is threatening to act on their suicidal thoughts, contact emergency services immediately by ringing 999 or 112, or accompany them to the nearest A&E department

-• Stay with them until they receive help.
-While you are waiting for emergency services to respond, stay with them until they are tended to
+• While you are waiting for emergency services to respond, stay with them until you receive professional help

-Your friend may be in such a state of distress that they may not see the point in getting help or may be scared of what that will mean.
+Your friend may be in such a state of distress that they may not see the point in getting help or may be scared about what receiving help might mean.
 In this case, your priority is to ensure the safety of your friend even if it means going against their wishes (by phoning their GP or 999 or 112).
 This can be a hard thing to do because you may worry that this could affect your relationship.
-However, it is really the best thing you can do to look after your friend in the longterm.
+However, in the long term, the best thing you can do is to ensure the safety and wellbeing of your friend.

 How can I look after myself?